 Fundamental Music was established in October 2005.
 ‘Fundamental’ came up when I was searching for anagrams to the name of my son, Amund Flaten.
 ‘Fundamental’ is indeed a perfect anagram to his name, thus giving the word a strong personal meaning and association.
 For me, music is also a fundamental aspect of my life.

 The Tormod Flaten Solo Series features the first published works on Fundamental Music and it consists solely of arrangements and compositions for euphonium.
-Most of the titles are recorded on my CD’s Flight, Norwegian Euphonium and with seven tracks from the latest album From the Deep we continue to bring out quality music in this series.
+Most of the first published titles are recorded on my CD’s Flight and Norwegian Euphonium and we continue to bring out more quality music in this series.